 What Is the Difference Between Applesauce and Apple Butter?

-After reading copious numbers of applesauce and apple butter recipes, I think it’s safe to say that applesauce and apple butter lie on a continuum of apple-ness, ranging from something like sliced apples floating in water on one end and apple pate de fruit on the other, where the appletensity cannot be topped.
+After reading copious numbers of applesauce and apple butter recipes, I think I can narrow down the difference between applesauce and apple butter, at least a little bit.
+I think it’s safe to say that applesauce and apple butter lie on a continuum of apple-ness, ranging from something like sliced apples floating in water on one end and apple pate de fruit on the other, where the appletensity cannot be topped.

 Applesauce has plenty of flavor, but it lies more toward the watery end of the continuum and generally consists of peeled (or not) and cored apples, maybe some water, maybe a bit of lemon juice, and maybe some sweetener.
 Occasionally a bit of spice.
 The apples are cooked until soft at which point you either mash them up or puree them, depending on if you want a chunky or smooth sauce.
 The flavor is generally light and bright.